microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgUserPlannerPlanBucketTask.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

+CREATIONSOURCE <IMicrosoftGraphPlannerTaskCreation>: plannerTaskCreation
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[TeamsPublicationInfo <IMicrosoftGraphPlannerTeamsPublicationInfo>]`: plannerTeamsPublicationInfo
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[LastModifiedDateTime <DateTime?>]`: The date and time when this task was last modified by the publication process.
+Read-only.
+    - `[PublicationId <String>]`: The identifier of the publication.
+Read-only.
+    - `[PublishedToPlanId <String>]`: The identifier of the plannerPlan this task was originally placed in.
+Read-only.
+    - `[PublishingTeamId <String>]`: The identifier of the team that initiated the publication process.
+Read-only.
+    - `[PublishingTeamName <String>]`: The display name of the team that initiated the publication process.
+This display name is for reference only, and might not represent the most up-to-date name of the team.
+Read-only.

 DETAILS <IMicrosoftGraphPlannerTaskDetails1>: plannerTaskDetails
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.